ml-archive/blog/source/_posts/2016-11-30-Serpent-more-than-just-another-JSON-mapping-framework.md

 * Its own [Xcode file template](https://github.com/nodes-ios/SerpentXcodeFileTemplate)
 * Its own code generator: [ModelBoiler](https://github.com/nodes-ios/ModelBoiler)
 * The best balance between speed and features.
-We did some [performance tests](https://github.com/nodes-ios/Serpent/wiki/Performance-tests) back in March
+We did [the tests](https://github.com/nodes-ios/SerpentPerformanceComparison) and we compared it to some of the most popular JSON mapping frameworks out there.
 * [100% test coverage](https://codecov.io/github/nodes-ios/Serpent)
 * Carthage, CocoaPods and Swift Package Manager support
 * Different versions of it are used in apps used by more than 1.3 million users every month (based on analytics data for some of our apps).